gocd/www.go.cd/community/index.markdown

 #### Events
-- <a href="https://skillsmatter.com/meetups/6303-introduction-to-developing-open-source-go">Introduction to developing Open Source Go</a> - Monday, 7th April in London.
-This meetup is run by <a href="https://skillsmatter.com/groups/500-in-the-brain">Skills Matter</a> In The Brain.
-Starts at 6:30 PM. <a href="https://skillsmatter.com/meetups/6303-introduction-to-developing-open-source-go">Register</a> for free.
+- <a href="https://skillsmatter.com/meetups/6303-introduction-to-developing-open-source-go">Introduction to developing Open Source Go</a> - On Monday, 7th April, starts at 6:30 PM, in London.
+This meetup is run by <a href="https://skillsmatter.com/groups/500-in-the-brain">Skills Matter In The Brain</a>.  <a href="https://skillsmatter.com/meetups/6303-introduction-to-developing-open-source-go">Register</a> for free.

 #### Other Resources